edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Summary
 * I applied unsupervised machine learning to examine 12,951 review paper abstracts in breast cancer research.
 * I wanted to address the question: "How can I quickly understand the landscape of cancer research?"
-* While online databases such as PubMed provide access to research papers, it could be challenging to understand what the major frontiers are.
+* While online databases such as PubMed provide access to research papers, it can be challenging to understand what the major frontiers are.
 * Results from unsupervised learning show that chemotherapy is most overwhelmingly discussed, and an emerging topic is Triple Negative Breast Cancer (TNBC).

 <p/>